The Boxer

 MDI Contributor

-The boxer kept getting punched and knocked down but kept getting up.
-He didn’t give up.
-He refused to give up even though it was hard and he felt that he couldn’t take any more punches to the body and to the face.
-Eventually he sustained what he thought was the final blow.
+The boxer kept getting punched, and knocked down, but he also kept getting up.
+He didn’t give up: he refused to, even though it was hard, and he felt he could take no more punches to the body and the face.
+Eventually, he sustained what he thought was the final blow.
+“Stay down.
 Stay down.
-Stay down.
 It’s over.
-Accept it.
+Accept it.”

 But was winning the outer fight the real match?
 What if the real match was within the boxer, within himself?
 Are you a boxer?
 You have to be, and it’s tough.
 Do you know that your biggest opponent is within yourself?
 That’s who you’re up against.

-It’s not about how hard you’re hit, it’s about how hard you can get hit and keep moving forward.
+It’s not about how hard you’re hit: it’s about how hard you can get hit and keep moving forward.
 That’s why we have a mentor, a men’s team, and a division behind us.

 1 thought on “The Boxer”